lightward/mechanic-tasks/docs/send-a-new-order-email-to-someone-based-on-a-cart-attribute/README.md

 # Send a new-order email to someone based on a cart attribute

-Tags: Email, Orders, Cart Attributes
+Tags: Cart Attributes, Email, Orders

 This task sends a new-order email alert to somebody specific, based on the contents of a cart attribute.
 Useful for allowing customers to select their salesperson, alerting the appropriate salesperson when the order is placed.